mjbenefiel/react-stuff/TM_JS/readme.md

 <strong> Composition vs Inheritance </strong>

 - With inheritance, you structure your classes around what they are, a User, an Animal, a Dog, a Cat - all of those words encapsulate a meaning centered around what those things are.
 - Rather than thinking in terms of what things are, what if we think in terms of what things do?
 - By favoring composition over inheritance and thinking in terms of what things do rather than what things are, you free yourself of fragile and tightly coupled inheritance structures.

+<strong> From IIFEs to CommonJS to ES6 Modules </strong>

+- Modules
+    - Imports (dependencies)
+    - code
+    - exports (interface of the module)
+    - Including only scripts pollutes the global namespace
+    - IIFE Module Pattern
+    - CommonJS
+        - Pros
+            - Node
+        - Cons
+            - Not in browsers
+            - Synchronous
+    - Module Bundler
+        - ie, Webpack
+    - ES Modules
+        - Now part of official ECMAscript specification
+        - Support Async
+        - "import" keyword
+        - "export" keyword

+<strong> Creating your own JS Array </strong>